NEW: Judge dismisses jury for the night; they'll resume deliberations Saturday morning

 To which Healey responded: Yes.

-Prosecutors contend that Dunn's firing into the SUV equates to an act of murder.
-In addition to that count, Dunn also has been charged with three counts of attempted murder.
-If found guilty, he faces up to life in prison.
+Prosecutors contend it was an act of murder.
+Dunn has been charged with first-degree murder in the killing of 17-year-old Jordan Davis.
+He also has been charged with three counts of attempted murder.
+If Dunn is found guilty, he faces up to life in prison.